JNavas2/Page-Mail/README.md

 ## Usage

 - Click the Page Mail toolbar button, or press the shortcut (`Ctrl+Alt+P`).
-- A new email compose window will open in your chosen service (Gmail®, Outlook®, or your system handler).
+- A new email compose window will open in your chosen service (Email link handler (mailto:), Gmail®, or Outlook®).
 - The email will include:
   - The page title in the subject (with optional prefix)
   - Any selected text (if present)